cpina/qnetload/README.md

 # qnetload
 ## Introduction
-Note that this has been quickly done over a weekend: not much quality testing or testing at all has happened yet.
-The license is GPL v3.

 I still (2017) use xnetload and the way that shows the information is extremely useful for my use cases.
 Sadly xnetload was removed from Debian in 2010: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=595195